Roaring Camp & Big Trees Narrow Gauge Railroad: History

-Accidents and incidents

-On December 28, 2015, a train collided with a stop block on part of the switchback.
-Six people were injured.
-The cause was driver error.

 Locomotives

 The railroad owns several locomotives in various states of repair.
 Regular service is typically handled by the railroad's two Shay locomotives, with occasional appearances by the Heisler.
-"Kahuku," the oldest locomotive on the roster, is used in shuttle service on special occasions.
-Due to its small size, it is not capable of hauling trains up the mountain.
+"Kahuku," the oldest locomotive on the roster, is used in shuttle service on special occasions, as it is not capable of hauling trains up the mountain due to its small size.

 Historic mechanical engineering landmark

-The American Society of Mechanical Engineers collectively designated Roaring Camp's Shay, Climax and Heisler engines National Mechanical Engineering Historical Landmark (#134) on August 1988, as examples of small, slow-speed 19th century geared locomotives.
+The American Society of Mechanical Engineers collectively designated Roaring Camp's Shay, Climax and Heisler engines National Mechanical Engineering Historical Landmark (#134) in August 1988, as examples of small, slow-speed 19th century geared locomotives.